Actindo-AG/Documentation/POS/Integration/06a_CreateStoreManually.md

     ![Create attribute](../../Assets/Screenshots/PIM/Settings/Attributes/CreateAttribute.png "[Create attribute]")

-2. Enter an appropriate name for the attribute in the *Name* field, for instance **Stock test store**.
+2. Enter an appropriate name for the attribute in the *Name* field, for instance **Stock value test store**.

 3. Enter an appropriate key in the *Key* field.